 - Interest bearing demand deposits invested in U.S. Treasury Bills or other short-term U.S. Treasury securities. - Bonds, notes, or other evidences of indebtedness that are direct obligations of the United States of America or that are unconditionally guaranteed both as to principal and interest by the United States of America. - Bonds, notes, or other evidences of indebtedness that are obligations of agencies of the United States of America. - Corporate bonds with at least a single "A" rating by either the Standard and Poor's rating agency or the Moody's rating agency.
-Investment in corporate bonds will be limited to 20 % of the total par value of funds held by the Commission with no more than one percent of the total par value of the funds held by the Commission invested in any one issuer of corporate bonds.
-During the year ended June 30, 2020, the Commission amended its investment policy to state that investment in corporate bonds are limited to 25% of the total book value of funds held by the Commission with no more than one percent of the total book value of the total book value of the funds held by the Commission with no more than one percent of the total book value of the funds held by the Commission with no more than one percent of the total book value of the funds invested in any one issuer of corporate bonds.
+Investment in corporate bonds were limited to 20% of the total par value of funds held by the Commission with no more than one percent of the total par value of the funds held by the Commission invested in any one issuer of corporate bonds.
+During the year ended June 30, 2020, the Commission amended its investment policy to state that investment in corporate bonds are limited to 25% of the total book value of funds held by the Commission with no more than one percent of the total book value of the funds invested in any one issuer of corporate bonds.
 Should the rating by either Standard and Poor's or Moody's fall below a triple "B" rating, the Commission shall sell that investment.